-The Containerboard Packaging Group employs close to 4,100 employees, and operates six (6) linerboard and corrugated medium mills and nineteen (19) converting plants across Canada and the Northeastern United States.
-The mills have a combined annual production capacity of 1,575,000 short tons, of which 54% is linerboard, 42% is corrugated medium and 4% is uncoated recycled boxboard.
-In 2022, approximately 55% of the mills output was converted by the Group's converting facilities.
-The integration rate increases to 72% when associates and joint ventures are taken into consideration.
+The Containerboard Packaging Group employs close to 4,300 employees, and operates seven (7) linerboard and corrugated medium mills and nineteen (19) converting plants across Canada and the Northeastern United States.
+The mills have a combined annual production capacity of 1,980,000\ short tons, of which 54% is linerboard, 44% is corrugated medium and 2% is uncoated recycled boxboard.
+In 2023, approximately 52% of the mills output was converted by the Group's converting facilities.
+The integration rate increases to 68% when associates and joint ventures are taken into consideration.
 The Group produces a broad range of products for regional and national customers in a variety of industries, including food, beverage and consumer products.
-Approximately 82% of the total pulp and fibre consumed by this Group is recycled fibre.
+Approximately 86% of the total pulp and fibre consumed by this Group is recycled fibre.
 Products are delivered by truck or rail.

-Sales from this Group totaled \$2,265 million in 2022, compared to \$2,009 million in 2021, of which 59% were in Canada and 41% were in the United States.
+Sales from this Group totaled \$2,277 million in 2023, compared to \$2,265 million in 2022, of which 58% were in Canada and 42% were in the United States.
 This Group sells its products via its own sales force and external representatives when needed for export purposes.

-The following table lists the mills and converting plants of the Containerboard Packaging Group and the approximate annual production capacity or shipments of each facility as well as the products manufactured or, where applicable, their activities in 2022:
+The following table lists the mills and converting plants of the Containerboard Packaging Group and the approximate annual production capacity or shipments of each facility as well as the products manufactured or, where applicable, their activities in 2023:

-Facilities Products / Services Annual capacity or Shipments Manufacturing Annual Capacity Manufacturing in short tons Niagara Falls, New York 100% recycled corrugating medium 290,000 Greenpac, Niagara Falls, New York 100% recycled linerboard 540.000 Kingsey Falls, Québec 100% recycled linerboard 121.000 Cabano.
-Québec Corrugating medium in various basis weights 270.000 Trenton, Ontario Corrugating medium in various basis weights 175,000 Mississauga.
-Ontario 100% recycled linerboard 179.000 Converting Shipments in square feet (000) Drummondville, Québec Corrugated packaging 2.050.000 Victoriaville, Québec Corrugated packaging 290.000 Vaudreuil, Québec Corrugated packaging 1,100,000 Montréal.
-Québec Micro-Litho packaging 300.000 Belleville, Ontario Corrugated packaging 220.000 St. Marvs.
-Ontario Corrugated packaging 2.000.000 Vaughan, Ontario Corrugated packaging 2,390,000 Lithotech, Scarborough, Ontario Micro-Litho packaging 210.000 Guelph.
-Ontario Corrugated packaging 340.000 McLeish, Etobicoke, Ontario Corrugated packaging 240,000 Scarborough, Ontario Corrugated packaging 260.000 Winnipeg, Manitoba Corrugated packaging 850.000 Calgary, Alberta Corrugated packaging 730.000 Richmond, British Columbia Corrugated packaging 650,000 Schenectady, New York Corrugated packaging 480.000 Lancaster, New York Corrugated packaging 390.000 Newtown, Connecticut Corrugated packaging 280,000 Piscatawav.
-New Jersev Corrugated packaging 2.630.000 Services Art & Die, Etobicoke, Ontario Graphic art and printing plates N/A
+Facilities Products / Services Annual capacity or Shipments Manufacturing Annual Capacity in short tons Niagara Falls, New York 100% recycled corrugating medium 200,000 Greenpac, Niagara Falls, New York 100% recycled linerboard 565,000 Bear Island, Virginia 100% recycled linerboard 465,000 Kingsey Falls, Québec 100% recycled linerboard 125,000 Cabano, Québec Corrugating medium in various basis weights 275,000 Trenton, Ontario Corrugating medium in various basis weights 175,000 Mississauga, Ontario 100% recycled linerboard 175,000 Converting Shipments in square feet (000) Drummondville, Québec Corrugated packaging 2,050,000 Victoriaville, Québec Corrugated packaging 290,000 Vaudreuil, Québec Corrugated packaging 1,100,000 Montréal, Québec Micro-Litho packaging 300,000 Belleville, Ontario Corrugated packaging 220,000 St. Marys, Ontario Corrugated packaging 2,000,000 Vaughan, Ontario Corrugated packaging 2,390,000 Lithotech, Scarborough, Ontario Micro-Litho packaging 210,000 Guelph, Ontario Corrugated packaging 340,000 McLeish, Etobicoke, Ontario Corrugated packaging 240,000 Scarborough, Ontario Corrugated packaging 260,000 Winnipeg, Manitoba (2 plants) Corrugated packaging 850,000 Calgary, Alberta Corrugated packaging 730,000 Richmond, British Columbia Corrugated packaging 650,000 Schenectady, New York Corrugated packaging 480,000 Lancaster, New York Corrugated packaging 390,000 Newtown, Connecticut Corrugated packaging 280,000 Piscataway, New Jersey Corrugated packaging 2,900,000 Services Art & Die, Etobicoke, Ontario Graphic art and printing plates N/A